-In April at the troop meeting before their first camp-out, the Tree Frogs focus on an important skill—how to pitch the troop’s tents.
+At the April troop meeting before their first campout, the Tree Frogs focus on an important skill: how to pitch the troop’s tents.
 As they struggle with poles and nylon, Bryce offers tips on many details, such as the best way to put in the stakes: “Work as a team, putting in the pegs on all sides at the same time.”

 SO GOOD, SO SOON

-In May the new Scouts go on their first long-distance overnight camp-out, a rain-soaked visit to Gettysburg, Pa.
-A springtime downpour has drowned the grassy campsite under six inches of water and, concerned that the conditions will overwhelm the novice campers, I fear the weekend will be a disaster.
+In May, the new Scouts go on their first long-distance overnight campout, a rain-soaked visit to Gettysburg, Pa.
+A springtime downpour has drowned the grassy campsite under 6 inches of water and, concerned that the conditions will overwhelm the novice campers, I fear the weekend will be a disaster.

 But the aptly named Tree Frogs aren’t daunted by the horrific weather.
 Thanks to good instruction at troop meetings, they work as a team and, despite the squishy ground, raise a patrol tarp in short order.

 They still don’t know everything, though.
-For example, as soon as the tarp is up, one boy wonders: “How many tents are we supposed to fit under this thing?”
+For example, as soon as the tarp is up, one Scout wonders: “How many tents are we supposed to fit under this thing?”

-Once that issue is clarified, the boys move a picnic table under the tarp, pile their patrol supplies on it, set up their own tents, and stash their personal gear—all within an hour and 15 minutes.
+Once that issue is clarified, the kids move a picnic table under the tarp, pile their patrol supplies on it, set up their own tents, and stash their personal gear — all within an hour and 15 minutes.

 Most remarkable about the camp setup is that no adult leader enters the site.
 Later, troop guides Bryce Jones and Gregory Connelly happily report to the adult leaders’ campsite that the Tree Frogs needed no help; they have done it all.